‘General Hospital’ Spoilers: Final DreAm Love Scene After Daring Rescue – Jason Confession Wrecks Marriage

 Sweet Reunion Then Bitter Betrayal

 General Hospital spoilers from She Knows Soaps hint that Sam and Liz catch a break on Tuesday that could lead them to Drew and Franco, who remain trapped.
 Also, this week’s Soap Opera Digest indicate that villainous Jim Harvey (Greg Evigan) owns the building where the guys are trapped, and it will soon be filled in with concrete.
-It is a life or death dilemma and the guys must save themselves or wait for someone to find them.
+It is a life or death dilemma, and the guys must save themselves or wait for someone to find them.
 It’s good for them that Sam and Liz are on the case.

 Once Sam and Liz find the guys, the relief is palpable.
 Drew just wants to go home, while Sam feels so guilty that he was trapped right after she told Jason she still loves him.
 They make love but GH spoilers hint this could be the last DreAm love scene, at least for now.
 Spoilers from Soap Central say that “Sam struggles to follow her heart” and decides she must tell Drew the truth.
 Right after they make love, Sam reveals that she still loves Jason and that her ex-husband feels the same.